no products in the cart

 Selecting the right container is also a bit trickier than it may seem at first.
 Yet, it isn’t so complicated after all.
 Which container is best for your grow boils down to the specific composition of the grow you’ve designed.
 For example, if you’re building a hydroponics system, you’ll use deep and large containers, like a 50-gallon tote.
 Whereas with a standard soil grow, your typical five-gallon bucket paint-bucket will do fine.
 There are extra factors to consider as well.
 Such as the composition of the container.
 Plastic, ceramic, PVC, and a plethora of materials make up the most common plant.
 There is also the price of the containers and soil to factor in as well as the number of plants you plan to grow and harvest.
 Keep each of these essential aspects in mind while deciding which sort of containers to choose for your grow.

 There are several common soil mixtures easily found by performing a quick Google search.
+But what would be the best soil for your indoor grow?

 Each readily available in cannabis gardening-related books, websites, and forums.
 While searching for the best soil composition for your strain and set-up make sure you pay attention to the comments and suggestions of others who have experience with the strain you are growing.
 Each type of cannabis has its own preferences for soil type and nutrients.
 That said, most cannabis plants tend to lean toward mixtures of high-grade potting soil and peat moss or perlite.
 These soil compositions support superior soil drainage.
 Blood meal, bone meal, and bat guano are common components used to create rich cannabis growing soil (besides potting soil and perlite or moss).

-Step 5: Choose Between using Seeds or Clones
+Step 5: Choose between seeds or clones

 Now it’s time to choose whether to use cannabis seeds or clones for starting your grow.
 This decision may be a simple one depending on the availability of seeds and/or clones in your area.If you have access to both, then there are a few factors to consider before choosing one over the other.
 Hands-down, clones are a favorite of many first time growers as they are much easier to start than seeds.
 Seeds need much more patience as well, adding extra time to the process (around two to four weeks).
 Clones, while rather convenient, also have drawbacks.
 One of the most significant being that there are far fewer strains available at any given time in comparison to seeds.

-With seeds, however, you can pretty much track down and plant any strain you can think of.
+However, with seeds you can pretty much track down and plant any strain you can think of.
 And, for the most part, you can find feminized seeds that are guaranteed to sprout and produce cannabis flowers (male plants do not grow flowers).

-Step 6: Plant Your Cannabis with T.L.C.
+Step 6: Plant your cannabis with T.L.C.

 After you get your hands on clones or seeds, planting them is the next step.
 If you’re proceeding according to plan, your space already includes the containers, soil, and lights.
 This makes the planting step a sinch: